docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ## About

 Rspamd is a ["fast, free and open-source spam filtering system"][rspamd-web].
 DMS integrates Rspamd like any other service.
 We provide a basic but easy to maintain setup of Rspamd.
 If you want to take a look at the default configuration files for Rspamd that DMS adds, navigate to [`target/rspamd/` inside the repository][dms-repo::default-rspamd-configuration].
-Please consult the [section "The Default Configuration"](#the-default-configuration) section down below for a written overview.

 ### Enable Rspamd